 English-Language Editing

-Helping non-native speakers of English polish their articles for submission to US and UK medical journals is my specialty.
+Helping multilingual authors polish their articles for submission to US and UK medical journals is my specialty.
 I have edited manuscripts for authors from the following locations, in addition to the United States: Brazil, Czechoslovakia, China, Denmark, Egypt, Finland, France, Hong Kong, India, Iran, Iraq, Italy, Japan, Korea, Poland, Qatar, Russia, Saudi Arabia, Singapore, Sweden, Taiwan, and Turkey.

-Generally, the whole process of editing and reviewing takes about a week, if the author and I are not interrupted by work emergencies.
+Usually, the whole process of editing and reviewing takes about 1 week, if the author and I are not interrupted by work emergencies.

 Thank you for editing our manuscript.
 It was greatly improved. ...
 I totally agree to your kind corrections.

 For each manuscript, I perform two edits.
 The first edit takes the longest.
-My pace for editing manuscripts written by non-native speakers of English is approximately 2 pages per hour, where 1 page = 250 words.
-(In the US publishing industry, the document word count is used instead of Microsoft Word's physical pagination to determine the number of pages in a manuscript.)
+My pace for editing manuscripts written by multilingual authors is approximately 2 pages per hour, where 1 page = 250 words.
+(In the US publishing industry, the document word count is used instead of Microsoft Word's physical page numbering to determine the number of pages in a manuscript.)

 After I complete the first edit, I will e-mail the manuscript to you for review.
-I will provide reviewing instructions translated into any of the following languages for you if you wish: Gujarati, Hindi, Marathi, Chinese, Japanese, Korean, Portuguese, or Turkish.
-If you need the instructions translated into a different language, please ask me, and I will obtain a translation for you.
+I will provide reviewing instructions for you.

 Here is the remainder of the process: